wintop6211/Clee/Server/README.md

 ##### Run the server
 ![enter image description here](https://lh3.googleusercontent.com/hIhSyGhdSnE5bp6UvTQnBouKfPJvi8r-1ZZyBJrAh0GubMH64GvX3_qCk-w2iWS2Td0mkoWLbGvU)<br>Select **Tomcat 8.5.16** or **other names**, and click **green arrow** on the right side of the box.
 The server should be started easily.
 ###### Note: Lack of permission can lead to unsuccessful starting the server.
 Please make sure Tomcat folders have enough permissions.

+### Notification services and Email services comments
+#### APN
+The notification service used for iOS devices is called APN.
+Apple's official website has the very good explanation on how APN works.
+The library used in this project is called **pushy**, and it is also the open source project on Github.
+The link is here: https://github.com/relayrides/pushy. **pushy** library has encapsulated most work for us, so developers do not need to worry about the APN protocal format when the notification is needed to be sent.
+Moreover, one class called **APNConnector** in the project has been created for sending purchase notifications.
+If some other kinds of notifications need to be included, feel free to extend this class to have more functionalities.
+#### Email
+The program itself is expected to send verifiaction email to the user.
+When the user creates the account, he/she should always verify his/her account through email because we expect users are only students.
+The current project has verfication web services implemented.
+The class **EmailController** is for sending emails.
+Same as above, if you need to expand it to have more functionalities, feel free to do that.
+The current program flow does not have this process included.
+When the user creates the account, he/her is set to `verified=True`.